-- Familiarity with and the ability to use terms pertinent to the discussion of literature and religion - An understanding of intertextual practice and theory, particularly in relation to the biblical tradition - The ability to discuss literature effectively in oral presentations - The ability to write coherent, well-developed analytical essays
+- Familiarity with and the ability to use terms pertinent to the discussion of literature and religion - An understanding of intertextual practice and theory, particularly in relation to the biblical tradition - The ability to write coherent, well-developed analytical essays - The ability to conduct responsible research and to use secondary sources effectively

-TRANSFERABILITY: UA, Augustana, UL, King's
+TRANSFERABILITY: UA, Augustana, UL, King's, AU

-Warning: Although we strive to make the transferability information in this document up-to-date and accurate, the student has the final responsibility for ensuring the transferability of this course to Alberta Colleges and Universities.
+\Warning: Although we strive to make the transferability information in this document up-to-date and accurate, the student has the final responsibility for ensuring the transferability of this course to Alberta Colleges and Universities.
 Please consult the Alberta Transfer Guide for more information.
-You may check to ensure the transferability of this course at Alberta Transfer Guide main page http://www.transferalberta.ca or, if you do not want to navigate through few links, at http://alis.alberta.ca/ps/tsp/ta/tbi/onlinesearch.html?SearchMode=S&step=2
+You may check to ensure the transferability of this course at Alberta Transfer Guide at http://transferalberta.ca/transfer-alberta-search/#/audienceTypeStep

-Grade of D or D+ may not be acceptable for transfer to other post-secondary institutions.
-Students are cautioned that it is their responsibility to contact the receiving institutions to ensure transferability
+\\ Grade of D or D+ may not be acceptable for transfer to other post-secondary institutions.
+Students are cautioned that it is their responsibility to contact the receiving institutions to ensure transferability.